DedalusProject/dedalus_conda/readme.md

 Instead, we can create a conda environment using `conda env create -n dedalus -f dedalus_env.yaml`.
 This will setup an environment with all the run-time requirements from conda-forge/cryoem.
-We can then install Dedalus using `conda install -n dedalus --no-deps --use-local dedalus`.
+We can then install Dedalus using `conda install -n dedalus --use-local dedalus`.

 ## Installing Dedalus from source using the conda environment